bherbst/bryanherbst.com/_posts/2020-11-03-compose-semantics-talkback.md

 *Jetpack Compose Alpha 9 note*: This attributed used to be `accessibilityLabel`, and was renamed in alpha 9.

-### mergeAllDescendants
+### mergeDescendants
 A very common desire is to group multiple elements on screen together and have TalkBack read them as one element.
-For example if you have a Checkbox with a Text, you probably want to have both the state of the Checkbox and the text grouped together for accessibility purposes. `mergeAllDescendants` enables that grouping!
+For example if you have a Checkbox with a Text, you probably want to have both the state of the Checkbox and the text grouped together for accessibility purposes. `mergeDescendants` enables that grouping!
 In the `android.view` world it is common to do this using `android:importantForAccessibility` on a `ViewGroup`.

 Here's a concrete example with a Checkbox:

 {% highlight kotlin %}
 Row(
-    Modifier.semantics(mergeAllDescendants = true) {}
+    Modifier.semantics(mergeDescendants = true) {}
 ) {
-    Checkbox(checked = true, onCheckedChange = {})
+    Checkbox(checked = true, onCheckedChange = null)
     Text("Item one")
 }
 {% endhighlight %}

 This will create a Row that is focusable for accessibility, and when it receives focus TalkBack will read "Checked, Item one".

+You might have noticed that I set `onCheckedChange = null` on the `Checkbox()`.
+By default `Checkbox()` and other clickable elements internally set `mergeDescendants`, and any Composable that merges it descendents will not be merged into a parent.
+In other words, Talkback will treat the checkbox as separate from the rest of the row even though you added `mergeDescendants` to the row!
+Setting `onCheckedChange = null` will prevent the checkbox from adding those semantics and will allow it to merge with the rest of the row.
+Thanks to [@erraticqueer](https://twitter.com/erraticqueer) for pointing this out!

 ### stateDescription
 [`stateDescription`](https://developer.android.com/reference/kotlin/androidx/compose/ui/semantics/package-summary#statedescription) provides information on an elements state.
 This corresponds to `AccessibilityNodeInfo.stateDescription`.
 TalkBack will read the state description _before_ the `contentDescription`.